What is a CBZ file?

 To open a CBZ file, you have several options depending on your platform and preferences.
 CBZ files can be viewed using various software and tools.

-• CDisplay Ex: This free, open-source comic book reader program supports CBZ files, among other comic book formats.
-It's user-friendly and popular among comic enthusiasts.
+- CDisplay Ex: This free, open-source comic book reader supports CBZ files and other comic book formats.
+It is easy to use and popular among comic fans.

-• CDisplay Reader: This is another free program designed specifically for comic book formats, including CBZ.
-It offers a straightforward reading experience.
+- CDisplay Reader: This is another free program designed for comic book formats, including CBZ.
+It offers a simple reading experience.

-• Calibre: While primarily an eBook management tool, Calibre can also open CBZ files.
-It's a versatile solution for managing your digital library.
+- Calibre: While primarily an eBook management tool, Calibre can also open CBZ files.
+It is a flexible solution for managing your digital library.

-• Sumatra PDF: This lightweight PDF and eBook reader for Windows can also handle CBZ files.
-It's fast and efficient.
+- Sumatra PDF: This lightweight PDF and eBook reader for Windows can also open CBZ files.
+It is fast and efficient.

-MComix (Linux): If you are using Linux, MComix is a dedicated comic book reader that can open CBZ files.
+MComix (Linux): If you use Linux, MComix is a comic book reader that can open CBZ files.
 It provides a native experience for Linux users.

-If you prefer to access the individual images or content within a CBZ file, you can manually extract them using file extractor software like 7-Zip.
-Simply right-click the CBZ file and choose the "Open archive" option.
-This allows you to access the images and other data within the CBZ file.
-However, please note that this method might not maintain the correct viewing order of the comic book.
+If you want to access the individual images or content in a CBZ file, you can extract them using file extractor software like 7-Zip.
+Right-click the CBZ file and choose the "Open archive" option.
+This lets you access the images and other data in the CBZ file.
+However, this method might not keep the correct page order of the comic book.